What is Social Marketing?

 Combining ideas from commercial marketing and the social sciences, social marketing is a proven tool for influencing behaviour in a sustainable and cost-effective way.

-The goal of social marketing is always to change or maintain how people behave – not what they think or how aware they are about an issue.
+Its goal is always to change or maintain how people behave rather than just what they think or how aware they are about an issue.
 If your goal is only to increase awareness or knowledge, or change attitudes, you are not doing social marketing.

 It benefits people and society

-This is the value – perceived or actual – as measured by the people who are targeted by a social marketing intervention.
-It is not what is assumed to benefit them by the organisation that is trying to encourage the behaviour change.
+This is the value – perceived or actual – as it is defined by those groups of people who are targeted by a social marketing intervention.
+It is not the benefit that is assumed by the organisation trying to encourage the behaviour change.

-Even if you don’t take social marketing any further, just considering these four questions will add value to your projects and policies:
+Even if you don’t take social marketing any further, just considering the following four questions will add value to your projects and policies:

 Frequently asked questions

 Although social marketing borrows many tools from commercial marketing, its aim is social good rather than profit.
 As a discipline, it also draws upon social and behavioural sciences as well as social policy, along with an understanding of the environmental determinants which affect the ways in which people behave.